 First, basically just pop your tongue into the mezcal and get a tiny amount on the roof of your mouth and behind your teeth.
 You’re basically clearing your palette.

 Then, take “the smallest sip” you’ve ever taken, Bank says.
 Leave it on your tongue for the count of five.
 This is because you’re now priming your palate for something far more complex than a grape- or grain-based spirit; mezcals are taken from agave plants that have been matured for up to 15 years.

 Finally, take another (small sip).
 You’re ready to start discerning different flavors and truly enjoying the spirit.

 Too much work?
 While Bank says he pretty much only drinks mezcal in these half sips, he’ll occasionally enjoy it in a paloma.
 And while he doesn’t practice the following, many mezcal sippers will drink their tipple along with slices of orange or pineapple (with those often dipped in spices like Tajin), or with grasshoppers or worm salt.
 “That also helps open up the palette,” Bank says, noting it’s really up to you to enjoy the drink how you want.

-And if you’re going to enjoy mezcal, here are six recent ones we’ve tried and liked …
+And if you’re going to enjoy mezcal, here are eight ones we’ve tried over the last year or two that we’ve liked …

 The winner of the 2020 New York International Spirit Competition for best mezcal.
 This is a blend of a rare, 14-year-old Tobala maguey with an eight-year-old Espadín and brought through three distillations.
 While tequila and mezcal are not necessarily interchangeable in cocktails, the fruit notes here lend nicely to a paloma.